Onboarding Best Practices: Everything You Need to Know

 Employers should encourage new starters to provide their feedback regarding the company's onboarding process.
 Not only does this aid the employer in knowing how best to cater to the new starter's needs, it provides them with a fresh perspective on the organization and the way it is operated as a whole.
 This may make the employer aware of organizational problems and concerns that they were not even aware existed.

-If you are currently in the process of finessing your onboarding process and would appreciate some guidance on the matter, then you you can post your legal need on UpCounsel's Marketplace.
-UpCounsel only accepts the top five percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Twilio.
-For the latest legal news, and further information on running your business smarter, you can view the UpCounsel legal blog.
+If you are currently in the process of changing or creating your onboarding process and would appreciate some guidance on the matter, then you can post your legal need on UpCounsel's Marketplace.
+UpCounsel accepts only the top five percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
+Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Airbnb.